 In a recent post, Kourt said she always sleeps on a silk pillowcase, even taking one with her when she travels.
 What a diva, right?!
 But the infamous Kardashian sister is correct about the beauty benefits of silk (though it pains me to say it).

-I plunked down $20 (!) for a pillowcase to give it a try.
-Silk sheets have never been my thing; they’re just too slippery.
+I plunked down $20 (!) for a pillowcase to give it a try during my beauty sleep.
+Silk sheets have never been my thing—they’re just too slippery, and I’m obsessed with linen sheets.
 But a pillowcase is perfect.

 Cotton pillowcases are super absorbent.
 They pick up dirt and oil from your skin, and when you sleep on the same pillowcase night after night, it can lead to clogged pores and breakouts.